 How to calculate markup?

-- find our your gross profit by subtracting cost from revenue.
+- Find out your gross profit by subtracting the cost from revenue.
 We're selling for

 $50, so the profit is

 - This is how to find markup... or simply use our markup calculator!